deepinv/deepinv/docs/source/contributing.rst

 You're done!
 A maintainer will see it and will interact with you.
 They may suggest changes.
 They will also run the workflows.

+Explain how to pull the changes maintainers might make to the PR if they've been allowed to

 TODO distribute below into the above steps: